Crowded House: How to Keep a Home Tidy When You Have a Big Family, Space Saving Storage

 How can you keep on top of your own family’s mess?

 If the Radfords can keep their home tidy, then there’s hope for you, too, to have a large family and still maintain an organised home.
 You can employ a whole host of hacks to stop clutter and mess from overwhelming you.

 Use smart storage

 Call on the storage power of an Ottoman bed.
 One like the Ottoman beds from Bedstar would do the trick.
-These beds make the most of space and allow you to store away things under the bed without them getting all dusty.
-You have the extra bonus, too, of not having to get down on your hands and knees to find items once you’ve stored them away.
+These beds make the most of the space and allow you to store away things under the bed without them getting all dusty.
+You have the bonus, too, of not having to get down on your hands and knees to find items once you’ve stored them away.

 Ottoman beds free up space in the room that you might otherwise have occupied with a wardrobe or chest of drawers.
 They’re also terrific for storing away seasonal items.
 Come Christmas time, they provide a superb hiding place for presents (as long as the beds aren’t in the kids’ rooms, of course!).